fredrikaverpil/fredrikaverpil.github.io/content/about.md

 I'm a passionate and enthusiastic software developer with 15+ years of professional software engineering experience.
-I'm part of a platform engineering team, developing a Google Cloud-hosted and event-based SaaS platform using technologies such as Go, Protobuf, gRPC, Pub/Sub, Spanner, BigQuery, Vertex AI, Postgres and Terraform.
+I'm part of a platform engineering team, developing a Google Cloud-hosted and event-based SaaS platform using technologies such as Go, Protobuf, gRPC, Pub/Sub, Spanner, BigQuery, Postgres, Vertex AI, and Terraform.

 This is my personal blog, where I scribble down notes on software development, open source, and other stuff I love tinkering with! 🥰